 ETHOS – noun: the characteristic spirit of a culture, era, or community as manifested in its beliefs and aspirations

-The wealthiest, largest, most powerful, and most influential institution on Earth is business and industry.
-Our current world-wide economic model is one that is predicated on our cannibalizing the very planet that provides for us, in the race to constantly bring new and innovative products to market and gain market share.
-The ecological footprint or ecological deficit industry creates by failing to manufacture and recycle in ways that would sustain the environment and the Earth’s life support systems is rarely considered.
-As a result, corporations and industry have become an instrument of destruction to the natural world, eventually impoverishing all of us with this methodology of doing business, since manufacturing and industrial practices are not only depleting resources like ocean fisheries, rain forests, and soil health, but what is taken from the natural world is not replaced or easily replenished.
+Today, the wealthiest, largest, most powerful, and most influential institution on Earth is business and industry.
+Our current worldwide economic model is one that is predicated on our cannibalizing the very planet that provides for us, in the race to constantly bring new and innovative products to market and gain market share.
+The ecological footprint or ecological deficit created by industry failing to manufacture and recycle in ways that would sustain the environment and the Earth’s life support systems is rarely considered.
+As a result, corporations and industry have become an instrument of destruction to the natural world, eventually impoverishing all of us with this methodology of doing business, since manufacturing and industrial practices are not only depleting resources like ocean fisheries, rainforests, and soil health, but what is taken from the natural world is not replaced or easily replenished.

 Today we are seeing the largest species die off in 65 million years.
 Every day approximately 20 more species go extinct as a result of our destruction of their habitats.
 In the last 150 years, since the beginning of the Industrial Revolution, mankind has brought about the extinction of 54% of the world’s animal species and has removed 67% of the world’s forests.
 In a world where we are adding 217,000 people to the planet every single day, one does not need to be a mathematician to figure out the way we are living on the planet is not sustainable.

-It’s fascinating, when one considers the juxtaposed and incongruent beliefs we hold as a society.
-We really live in two completely dichotomous worlds that are completely at odds with one another.
+It’s fascinating when one considers the juxtaposed and incongruent beliefs we hold as a society that becomes very evident when one realizes that we simultaneously live in two completely different and very dichotomous worlds that are currently completely at odds with one another.

 One, is the natural world that provides for us at the biological level of our physiological needs by providing us with oxygen to breathe, food to eat, and water to drink.
 The other world is the world of commerce and economics, which involves utilizing the planet’s resources to bring products to market for consumption by consumers.